-If eligible (or deemed eligible) to receive disability income from Long-Term Disability Plan.

-The benefit calculated under the normal retirement formula, payable at normal retirement date, based on Pensionable Service which continues to accrue during periods of disability and on salary which is increased during each year of disability by the lesser of:

-- (a) 7%; and - (b) The "across-the-board" economic increase granted to active employees during the preceding 12 months.

-A terminating member may choose one of the following options:

-- (a) A benefit calculated under the normal retirement formula based on Highest Average Salary, Average CPP Maximum Salary, and Pensionable Service at termination date, payable at normal retirement date (or actuarially reduced for early commencement). - (b) A transfer of the commuted value of the accrued benefit to a new employer's pension plan, another prescribed retirement savings vehicle, or a life insurance company to purchase an annuity (provided the funds are transferred on a "locked-in" basis).
+Benefit The benefit calculated under the normal retirement formula based on Highest Average Salary, Average CPP Maximum Salary, and Pensionable Service as of postponed retirement date.
+Disability Eligibility If eligible (or deemed eligible) to receive disability income from Long-Term Disability Plan.
+Benefit The benefit calculated under the normal retirement formula, payable at normal retirement date, based on Pensionable Service which continues to accrue during periods of disability and on salary which is increased during each year of disability by the lesser of: (a) 7%; and (b) The "across-the-board" economic increase granted to active employees during the preceding 12 months.
+Termination of Service Eligibility Any age Benefit A terminating member may choose one of the following options: (a) A benefit calculated under the normal retirement formula based on Highest Average Salary, Average CPP Maximum Salary, and Pensionable Service at termination date, payable at normal retirement date (or actuarially reduced for early commencement). (b) A transfer of the commuted value of the accrued benefit to a new employer's pension plan, another prescribed retirement savings vehicle, or a life insurance company to purchase an annuity (provided the funds are transferred on a "locked-in" basis).
 For terminations after July 1, 2019 but prior to early retirement age, the minimum termination benefit will be two times the member's required contributions made prior to July 1, 2019 with interest.